tsileo/blobstash/README.md

 **BlobStash** is both a content-addressed blob store and a key value store accessible via an HTTP API.

-Key value pairs are stored as "meta" blobs.
+Key value pairs are stored as "meta" blobs, this mean you can build application on top of BlobStash without the need for another database.

 Initially created to power [BlobSnap](https://github.com/tsileo/blobsnap).